N3MI-DG/tool_control/README.md

 #### Tools that are not required until later in the print will have their heaters turned off at start of print

-This helps stop filament becomming liquid in the nozzle while waiting potentially hours before use.
+This helps stop filament becoming liquid in the nozzle while waiting potentially hours before use.

 #### Preemptively heats tools at a set interval (~120 seconds by default) before they are needed